Emma-CH/PreVEAB/README.md

     CAAAAACTTCCTGGAAATGACAACAGCACGGCAACGCTGTGCCTTGGGCA...

-Note: 1) Please be very careful about the the starting codons, and make sure that the sequence is from "QNL...".
+Note: 1) Please be very careful about the starting codons, and guarantee that the sequence states from "QNL...".
-2) Please be aware that if any allele state is missing or not recorded in our reference file "ES_EggStrains", the analysis will be terminated immediately.
+2) Please be aware that if any allele state is missing or its enrichment ecore is not recorded in file "ES_EggStrains", the analysis will be terminated immediately.
-3) An corresponding alleles file including allele states over 14 codons will be generated after precessing using "extract_allele.pl".
+3) The corresponding alleles file will be generated from "extract_allele.pl".

 ### Output files

-#### Adaptive distance & predicted vaccine efficacy (outfile.txt)
+#### Adaptive distance & predicted vaccine efficacy (e.g. outfile.txt)

-Adaptive distance and predicated vaccine efficacy of the candidate vaccine virus isolate are listed out.
+Adaptive distance and predicted vaccine efficacy of the candidate vaccine virus isolate are listed out:

     Vaccine efficacy = 0.17
     Adaptive distance = 21.64

-#### PCA analysis & Scatterplot (Correlation_AdaptiveDistance_VE.pdf)
+#### PCA & Scatterplot (e.g. Correlation_AdaptiveDistance_VE.pdf)

-PCA figure describes the distribution of 32,278 virus strains in terms of the first and second PCA dimentions.
-The dot hightlighed in black color represents the candidate vaccine virus isolate in the current analysis.
+PCA figure describes the distribution of 32,278 background virus strains (32,278 dots)　in terms of the first and second PCA dimensions.
+The dot highlighted in black color represents the candidate vaccine virus isolate under current analysis.

-This scatterplot figure describes the correlation between adaptive distance and vaccine efficacy.
-R square labeled at the topright of the figure is provided as referece.
-The adaptived distance and predicted vaccine efficacy of the candidate vaccine virus isolate are also listed in the figure.
+Scatterplot figure describes the strongly negative correlation between adaptive distance and vaccine efficacy.
+R square value labeled at the topright is provided as well.
+The adaptive distance and predicted vaccine efficacy of the candidate vaccine virus isolate are also described in the figure.

 ### Commands

-* Extract the 14 allelic states in terms of the nucleotide sequence, use the option
+* Extract the 14 allelic states from the nucleotide sequence, using the option:

     `perl extract_alleles.pl [input_sequence_file] [output_allelic_file]`

-* Calculated the predicted vaccine efficacy of candidate virus isolate
+* Calculated the predicted vaccine efficacy of candidate vaccine virus isolate, using the option:

-    Unix environment:
+    Unix command:

     `Rscript PreVEAB.R [input_allelic_file] [output_pdf_file] [output_txt_file]`

-    Windows CMD environment:
+    Windows CMD command:

     `Rscript.exe [input_allelic_file] [output_pdf_file] [output_txt_file]`